-If a field placement ends prematurely, the student is expected to work closely with her/his Field Faculty (on campus) or Seminar instructor (online) and secure a new placement within 2 weeks.
+If a field placement ends prematurely, the student is expected to work closely with her/his Seminar instructor or Field Faculty to secure a new placement within 2 weeks.
 Failure to do so may result in an Educational Review.
 In some cases, the student may have to request an Incomplete, withdraw or fail the course.

-Campus Students' Field Planning:
+Field Planning: